 Vessel operations will be on a 24 h workday.
 Typically, sonar operations will be carried out at night and ROV operations will be carried out during the day, to take advantage of any available light.
 Two crew members will be required on deck to work the winch, A-frame and other equipment for deployment and recovery of the ROV and other gear (unless the CB or CO requires more than two crew members).
 One crew member will operate the winch from the 02 deck while the other will assist with deployment and recovery from the 01 deck at the starboard sampling station.
 ROV operations will be conducted from approximately 0700 to 1900 and multibeam operations from 1900 to 0700.
+We would like to request that the survey tech be on night watch (approximately 1900 to 0700) to run the ME-70.
+We will be bringing two mappers with us that will work to process the data collected.

 a.
 ROV: NURC/UNCW's SubAtlantic Mohawk 18 ROV will be used for transect surveys and video documentation of habitat and reef fish communities.
 The A frame and hydro winch are required for deployment and recovery of the ROV and downweight during ROV operations.
 The hydro winch will need to be manned during ROV operations as depths may fluctuate during the dives.
 ROV dives will be conducted during daylight hours (from approximately 0700 to 1900).
-A brief ADCP survey will be conducted prior to each ROV dive to assess surface and mid-water current speed and direction.